herata/porker-ikitai/memory-bank/progress.md

 - No actual backend API - using mock data for now

 ## Current Status
-🟢 MVP implemented with core functionality working, deployment issues resolved
+🟢 MVP implemented with core functionality working, build and deployment issues resolved